Vice presidency of Aaron Burr

 Jefferson relegated Burr to the sidelines of the administration during his presidency.
 As it became clear that Jefferson would drop Burr from his ticket in the 1804 presidential election, Burr chose to run for the governorship of New York instead.
 He was backed by members of the Federalist Party and was under patronage of Tammany Hall in the 1804 New York gubernatorial election.
-Hamilton campaigned vigorously against Burr, causing him to lose the gubernatorial election to Morgan Lewis, a member longtime New York Governor George Clinton's Democratic-Republican who Hamilton endorsed.
+Hamilton campaigned vigorously against Burr, causing him to lose the gubernatorial election to Morgan Lewis, a member of longtime New York Governor George Clinton's Democratic-Republican who Hamilton endorsed.
 Burr then challenged Hamilton to a duel at dawn on July 11, 1804.
 In the duel, Burr shot Hamilton in the abdomen.
 Hamilton returned fire and hit a tree branch above and behind Burr's head.
 Hamilton was transported across the Hudson River for treatment in present-day Greenwich Village in New York City, where he died the following day, on July 12, 1804.
 This also marked the death of Burr's political career, as he was vilified for shooting Hamilton.
 Burr was indicted for dueling, but all charges against him were dropped.
 Burr became the first vice president to be dropped from a presidential ticket when George Clinton was selected as Jefferson's running mate in 1804.

 After his vice presidency, Burr traveled west to the American frontier, seeking new economic and political opportunities.
 Jefferson maintained his distrust of Burr, whose secretive activities led to an 1807 arrest in Alabama on charges of treason.
 Burr was brought to trial more than once for what became known as the Burr conspiracy, an alleged plot to create an independent country led by Burr, but he was acquitted each time.
 Burr moved to Europe from 1808 to 1812 before returning to the United States, dying on September 14, 1836, at the age of 80.